- 11-02-2012, 04:24 AM #1

 If they push it as an "enthusiast" phone that will get all the updates FIRST, and will be sold unlocked a la Google Nexus then they will have a winner they can push through their store locations.
 I finally want a carrier free Windows Phone in the US.

 At this point, I have given up the Ghost and accepted this Surface Phone is most likely real and may be a part of a spring/summer 2013 launch.
 If the Surface tablets flop, maybe they chicken out, but I doubt it.
 I see no real down side for MS: If HTC, Samsung, and Nokia hit homeruns with WP 8, they declare this the "Nexus" of WP and release just to see how it does.
 If the worst case comes true and sales disappoint and worse yet Nokia has a uprising due to less then great sales, MS releases it with a huge push to keep the ecosystem growing.
 Microsoft cannot afford to have Windows Phone not grow.
 It is way too vital to it's vision.
-It needs to be a viable 3rd OS.A closed mouth gathers no feet.
+It needs to be a viable 3rd OS.Thesaurus: (noun)- An ancient reptile with an excellent vocabulary.

 No idea.
 I'd expect "after the holidays."
 Microsoft has to give HTC, Nokia and Samsung a "fair shake" with WP8 first.